Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 Todo list before the release:
-4) Work on database:
+4) Work on database: NO!!
 	- Add new parts?
 	- create the Hulls?
 5) I will probably try to update the english doc to reflect the new features.
+	- finish the update
+	- add the new search keywords for the new features
 6) I plan to shoot a video that I will post on youtube on the new features for the release.
-7) add the french doc (make it downloadable in BB code?)
-- crash bug: the mDataVersionOfTheFileLoaded should be reset to the last one when doing a copy/paste, cause now the copy paste use the xml loading: so load an old file, then copy paste = crash
+8) Update the slashscreen and release version number
+9) check the mono link in this readme

 - [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.9] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)